 Other ways to say: Boastful, empty talker

-Fun Fact/Origin: Hot air rises, but it doesn’t do anything useful—just like this kind of talk.
+Fun Fact/Origin: Hot air rises but doesn’t do anything useful—just like people who talk a lot but don’t say much.

 Example Sentence: